| | |

 If you’re new to sourdough baking and feel hesitant, or you have questions, I’ve got something for you!
 I broke down the basics of what you need to know about sourdough baking in my free sourdough baking guide for beginners.
 I highly recommend grabbing a copy!

-Inspiration Behind My Sourdough Breakfast Sandwiches
+Inspiration Behind My Sourdough Breakfast Sandwich Recipe

 One Saturday morning my husband and I took a short drive to our local gas station here in Tennessee.
 We had heard great things about their biscuit breakfast sandwiches and wanted to give them a try.